Cervical screening: Latin America

 In the greater Americas, specifically Latin America, cervical screening guidelines are administered by the Pan American Health Organization (PAHO) and the World Health Organization (WHO).
 As a result, screening guidelines are similar to those of the US.
 However, the guidelines vary by country.
 Current guidelines in Mexico suggest screening to be administered to those aged 25–64, however, it can begin earlier if individuals have engaged in sexual activity before the age of 25.
 The testing routine calls for screenings at least every 5–10 years following the initial screening.

 Australia

 Screening is offered to women aged 18–70, every two years.
 This is by Pap smear, and regardless of sexual history.
 In Canada, where screening programs are arranged at provincial level, the general recommendation is not to begin routine screening until the age of 25 in the absence of specific reasons to, then to screen every three years until the age of 69.
 In Ontario, "The Ontario Cervical Screening Program recommends that women who are or have been sexually active have a Pap test every 3 years starting at age 21."

+Nigeria

+In Nigeria, cervical cancer is the most common life-threatening disease affecting the female genital tract, with an estimated 10,000 new cases and 8,000 deaths reported within the same period.
+In sub-Saharan Africa, the HPV 16 strain in present in about 50–70% of cases and the HPV 18 strain in 7–20% of cases.